New signage for Marcham Centre

 MCG has commissioned an artist to create a new sign for Marcham Centre

 Marcham Community Group researched the project and interviewed four candidates to design and create our Marcham Centre artwork.
 Suzanne O'Driscoll was our chosen candidate.

 Suzanne O'Driscoll is a local artist who has worked on many public art projects around Oxfordshire.
 She is going to create some different artwork options for signage for the new Centre and we will be approaching village groups to help choose the final design.
-We will also be asking YOU to vote for your favourite design in October so watch this space.

 studied Painting in London, at the Central School of Art and as a postgraduate at the Slade School of Fine Art.
 Her work has been influenced by travel giving her a wide range of source material.
 Her interest in strong colour began in her early work with travel to South America.
 Researching collecting and piecing together visual imagery is part of her working process.

 In mid career Suzanne began working in metal, using her drawings to inspire many large scale sculptures.
 She has gained a reputation in this area, working on a number of varied, and often challenging public art commissions.
 Suzanne works closely with her team of fabricators, engineers, lighting consultants and other experts.
 She sees a project through all the development stages, from initial ideas to final installation.